Long Beach Child Custody Attorney

 Can Custody be Granted to Someone Other Than a Child's Parents?

 In cases where parents are deemed to be physically or emotionally harmful to a child, other individuals may seek custody of the child.
-This type of custody may be granted to grandparents, other family members or relatives, to a legal guardian, or friends.
+This type of custody may be granted to grandparents, other family members or relatives, legal guardians, or friends.
 Courts will need to evaluate any child custody request to verify the circumstances and rule in what it believes to be the child’s best interests.

 Find out how we can assist you with child custody.
 Contact Curtis Family Law today at (562) 315-7107.